aixoss/aix-puppet/README.md

    custom types), this attribute is necessary to uniquely identify the VIOS
    update operation to be performed: you can have several 'vios' custom types in './manifests/init.pp', each of them being uniquely identified.<br>
-  - <b>action</b>: actions to be performed.
-This attribute can take several
+  - <b>actions</b>: actions to be performed.
+This attribute is a multi-valuated attribute.
-   values: <b>health</b>,<b>check</b>,<b>save</b>,<b>mirror</b>,<b>autocommit</b>,
-   <b>update</b>.
+   Several values can be chosen amongst the various values: <b>health</b>,<b>check</b>,
+   <b>save</b>,<b>mirror</b>,<b>autocommit</b>,<b>update</b>.
-   By default, <b></b> is assumed.
+   By default, no value is assumed. <br>
    <b>health</b> action enables VIOS health check prior from making update, if this
-   health check is negative, BIOS update operation is not pursued. <br>
+   health check is negative, VIOS update operation is not pursued.
+This action should be always run, but is independent and can be skipped by omitting the 'health' key-word into actions attribute.<br>
-   <b>check</b> action enables mirror and SSP cluster checks.
+   <b>check</b> action enables mirror and SSP cluster checks.<br>
    <b>save</b> action enables the save copy of the rootvg to be taken prior from
-   performing update, as a matter of fact this action is mandatory as no VIOS update can be done without the presence of an altinst_rootvg, as we want to be sure to be able to come back on previosu state if ever something gors wrong. <br>
+   performing update.
+As already said, an 'altinst_rootvg' needs to exist on a given VIOS before VIOS update can be launched on this specific VIOS.
+Several ways of providing a 'altinst_rootvg' or insuring that this 'altinst_rootvg' exists are brought by this 'save' action. <br>
    <b>autocommit</b> action enables autocommit of 'applied only' updates to be done
    if necessary before performing VIOS update.
 VIOS update is not possible if ever all previous installations are not committed. <br>
-   <b>mirror</b> action is necessary to unmirror rootvg before performing the save
+   <b>mirror</b> action is necessary to un-mirror rootvg before performing the save
-   operation (taking an altinst_rootvg), and if unmirror is done, mirror will be retablished afterwards. <br>
+   operation (taking an altinst_rootvg), and if un-mirror is done, mirror will be retablished afterwards.
+No 'un-mirror' and 'mirror' operations will be done without this explicit key-word into 'actions' attribute.<br>
    <b>update</b> action to perform VIOS update operation itself.
-If ever this action is not
+If ever this action
-   set, Puppet AixAutomation performs only all other steps which are preparation steps.
+   is not set, Puppet AixAutomation performs only all other preparation steps which are listed into 'actions' attribute.
   - <b>vios_pairs</b>: pairs of VIOS on which to perform action.
-  - <b>update_options</b>: possible values are <b>install</b>, <b>commit</b>, <b>reject</b>, <b>cleanup</b>,
+  - <b>update_options</b>: only possible value is <b>commit</b>.
+Potential future
+   values are <b>install</b>, <b>commit</b>, <b>reject</b>, <b>cleanup</b>,
-  <b>remove</b>.
-So far only <b>commit</b> has been tested.
+   <b>remove</b>.<br>
-  - <b>options</b>: possible values are <b>accep_licenses</b>, <b>preview</b>.
+  - <b>options</b>: possible values are <b>accept_licenses</b> and <b>preview</b>.
+   <b>options=accept_licenses</b> is necessary when <b>actions</b> contains <b>update</b>
+   otherwise update fails on 'accept_licences' condition.
+Explicit agreement is needed to accept licences. <br>
+   <b>options=preview</b> can be set to perform VIOS update in preview mode only.
+Without
+   <b>options=preview</b>, VIOS update is really performed.<br>
   - <b>vios_altinst_rootvg</b>: this attribute enables to designate a disk to be used to host altinst_rootvg.
-A disk can be designated per vios following this given syntax : <b>vios1=hdisk1, vios2=hdisk2</b> etc. The given disk will be used as a first choice, if this disk fits the necessary conditions to host a copy of the rootvg.
-If this disk cannot be used, the best disk possible will be chosen : a free disk large enough to host rootvg, but the samllest disk possible will be taken to spare resources.
+A disk can be designated per VIOS following this given syntax :
+  <b>vios1=hdisk1, vios2=hdisk2</b> etc. The given disk will be used as a first choice,
+  if this disk fits the necessary conditions to host a copy of the rootvg.
+If this disk cannot be used, the best disk possible will be chosen : a free disk large enough to host rootvg, but the smallest disk possible will be taken to spare resources.
   - <b>altinst_rootvg_force</b>: possible values are <b>no</b>, <b>yes</b>, <b>reuse</b>. <br>
-  <b>altinst_rootvg_force=no</b> means that if ever it already exists an altinst_rootvg, this one won't be overriden.
+  <b>altinst_rootvg_force=no</b> means that if ever it already exists an altinst_rootvg,
-   Then its presence will prevent a new altinst_rootvg from being taken, therefore the overall process of VIOS update from continuing.
+  this one won't be overriden.
+As its presence will prevent a new altinst_rootvg from being taken, and will prevent the overall process of VIOS update from continuing.
   If no altinst_rootvg exists, a new one is created just before VIOS update.<br>
-  <b>altinst_rootvg_force=yes</b> means that if ever it already exists an altinst_rootvg, this one is going to be
+  <b>altinst_rootvg_force=yes</b> means that if ever it already exists an altinst_rootvg,
-  cleaned and removed, allowing a new one to be taken just before VIOS update.<br> If no altinst_rootvg already exists, one altinst_rootvg will be taken just before VIOS update. <br>
+  this one is going to be cleaned and removed, allowing a new one to be taken just before VIOS update.<br> If no altinst_rootvg already exists, one altinst_rootvg will be taken just before VIOS update. <br>
-  <b>altinst_rootvg_force=reuse</b> means that if ever it already exists an altinst_rootvg, this one is going to be
+  <b>altinst_rootvg_force=reuse</b> means that if ever it already exists an altinst_rootvg,
-  kept and used, therefore no 'fresh' altinst_rootvg is taken as we consider the existing one as valuable.
+  this one is going to be kept and used, therefore no 'fresh' altinst_rootvg is taken as we consider the existing one as valuable.
 If no altinst_rootvg exists, one altinst_rootvg will be taken just before VIOS update. <br>
-  - <b>vios_lpp_sources</b>: this attribute enables to designate the NIM lpp_source resource to be used to perform
-  VIOS update operation.
-A NIM lpp_source resource can be designated per vios following this given syntax :
+  - <b>vios_lpp_sources</b>: this attribute enables to designate the NIM lppsource resource to be used to perform VIOS update operation.
+A NIM lppsource resource can be designated per vios following this given syntax :
-  <b>vios1=lpp_source1, vios2=lpp_source2</b> etc. Theses given lpp_sources need to exist before launching Puppet
+  <b>vios1=lpp_source1, vios2=lpp_source2</b> etc.
+  These given lppsources need to exist before launching Puppet AIXAutomation. <br>
-  AIXAutomation. <br>

 ## Limitations
  Refer to TODO.md<br>